bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

 Whew!
 This post was a lot longer than I expected.
 "Elementary" is such a misleading word because in some cases it's obvious and others exceedingly complex.
-The reason why statistics is often inaccessible is the derivations and details of "elementary" statistics is sometimes a bit complex (even though the actual procedure is simple).
+The reason why statistics is often inaccessible is that the derivations and details of "elementary" statistics is sometimes a bit complex (even though the actual procedure is simple).
 Hopefully this primer will help put both direct marketing and elementary statistics in perspective while giving some intuition